jdw1996/muaddib-ssg/README.md

 I am aware of that uses Muad'Dib.
 I also wrote a post providing some background on this project, available [here](https://jdw1996.github.io/2018-03-12-writing-my-own-static-site-generator-with-a-makefile.html).

+## Usage

+Muad'Dib expects a subdirectory `_src` containing the following files:
+* `_post.html`: Template for blog posts.
+* `index.md`: Content of the main page.
+The first line should be an HTML comment containing the website title.
+* `_index.html`: Template for the main page.
+* `_style.css`: Stylesheet for the website.
+* `*.md`: Any number of these files, which contain blog posts.
+The first line should be an HTML comment containing the post title and the second should be an HTML comment containing the post date.

+The `_post.html` and `_index.html` files can contain any of the following
+variables:
+* `{{TITLE}}`: The title of the page/post, taken from the corresponding Markdown file.
+* `{{YEAR}}`: The current year; this is useful for copyright notices.
+* `{{BODY}}`: The content of the corresponding Markdown file, converted to HTML.
+This should appear on a line on its own.

+Additionally, `_post.html` can contain the variable:
+* `{{DATE}}`: The date of the post, taken from the corresponding Markdown file.

+To generate the website, run `muaddib`.
+To delete all files that can be regenerated from source, run `muaddib clean`.